codebar/tutorials/sql/lesson4/tutorial.md

 ## Write the following queries

-Open this fiddle that will have the data already loaded: https://sqliteonline.com/#fiddle-5bc611fb72964o2ajnby0vdm
+Open this fiddle that will have the data already loaded: https://sqliteonline.com/#fiddle-5bc61b9572968o2ajnbzhjy6
 * L4.1 Update the age of the student named Liam.
 * L4.2 Increase by 1 the age of all the students who were born in Italy.
 * L4.3 Set all last names to uppercase.
-* L4.4 Insert a new record.
+* L4.4 Insert a new student.
 * L4.5 Delete the record you just inserted.
+* L4.6 Delete the students with no children.
+* L4.7 Add to the students the following one: "programming".
+Separate it by a comma.
+(You will have to investigate how to concatenate strings.
+Don't worry about those with _NULL_ for now).
+* L4.8 Add a new location.

 ---
 This ends our **SQL Lesson 4**.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.